Gwen Stephani, Pink &

 I may never understand women.
 This does not mean that women are not predictable; it is the logic of what they do that escapes me.
 Take for instance the fourteen traditionally draped Muslim women dispatched by the Canadian Islamic Congress (CIC) to Hérouxville to set the locals straight on what Islam is all about.

 The CIC promotes traditional Islamic values and traditions and was at the forefront of the initiative to bring Sharia Law to Canada.
 Since that defeat, the CIC has put on a decidedly feminine face.

-When the Congress held a news conference to protest the publications of the infamous cartoons of the Prophet Muhammad, it was a woman who delivered their message: freedom of expression should be curtailed where God's Greatest Messenger was concerned.
+When the Congress held a news conference to protest the publications of the infamous cartoons of Muhammad, it was a woman who delivered their message: freedom of expression should be curtailed where God's alleged ultimate spokesman is concerned.

 What is less clear, is what compelled these women to travel hundreds of miles to condemn a declaration which, in essence, recognized them as the equal of men, which the Koran doesn't?